Plastic zip lock bags:

 A lot of bikes come with a tool kit specifically designed for on the road maintenance.

-This can save you from putting together a hodge-podge of tools yourself.
+This can save you from organizing a hodge-podge of tools yourself.

 Oil and grease: